SP5GW/RF_Tap/README.md

 <img src="./meas/S21_RF_Input_RF_Input_noCap_2024-03-03 11-49-04.png" width="300" height="300"/>
 </p>

-Insertion loss caused by RF Tap is not greater then -0.5dB accross entire band.
+Insertion loss caused by RF Tap is not greater then -0.5dB accross entire band (DC-500MHz).
+Presence of Cap does not impact insertion loss level in any significant way.
 RF Tap termination does not impact measurement results i.e. insertion loss is the same for RF Tap output terminated with 50ohm resistor and when RF Tap is left open.

 ## References

-[1] "Simple RF-Power Measurement", QST June 2001 by Wes Hayward W7ZOI and Bob Larkin W7PUA
+[1] "Simple RF-Power Measurement", QST June 2001 by Wes Hayward W7ZOI and Bob Larkin W7PUA [2] "Ten Essential Skills for Electrical Engineers" by Barry L. Dorr, Willey 2014, Chapter: "How to Design Resistive Circuits"